damicon/zfswatcher/README.md

 http://golang.org/doc/install

-The version 1.0.3 of the Go programming language is recommended.
+The version 1.0.3 of the Go programming language on 64 bit platform is recommended.

 The software has been developed on Debian 6.0 (squeeze) and Ubuntu 12.04 (precise) but it should work fine on other Linux distributions.